 Keep reading for our handy makeup expiration guide.

-Mascara should be replaced every three months, since its liquid consistency makes it more vulnerable to bacteria, and its proximity to your eye can lead to possible infections.
+Mascara should be replaced every three months since its liquid consistency makes it more vulnerable to bacteria and its proximity to your eye can lead to possible infections.
 To be safe, toss these regularly — especially if it’s starting to smell off in any way.

-Because of the liquid consistency, lipgloss needs to be replaced more often than lipstick.
+Because of the liquid consistency, lip gloss needs to be replaced more often than lipstick.
 Swap yours out every 12 months and even sooner if you see the formula start to separate and change.

 As with liners, the longevity of concealers depends on consistency.
 Liquid concealer should be tossed after one year, but powder concealer is fine up to two years.

-If you notice a change in color or a funky smell, it’s time to part ways with your polish.
-In general, it should last you up to two years and some have expiration dates on the back of the bottle.
+If you notice a change in color or a funky smell it’s time to part ways with your polish.
+In general, it should last you up to two years and some even have expiration dates on the back of the bottle.
 General separation is to be expected, though — just give it a good shake and you should be good to go.

-Consider it a long-term relationship — lipstick can last up to two years!
-Dispose if your lipstick becomes dry or changes hues.
+Consider this beauty buy a long-term relationship — lipstick can last up to two years!
+Dispose of your lipstick if it becomes dry or changes hues.

 With proper care — and clean brushes — powder-based products can last for a couple of years.